-This RP is to make it easier to swap trucks from car to car or replace the trucks with the design of your choice.
-However, manufacturers seem to excel at making their trucks and bolsters to different dimensions to make an exchange more difficult and requiring a bit of work.
+210 This RP is to make it easier to swap trucks from car to car or replace the trucks with the design of your choice.
+However, manufacturers seem to excel at making their trucks and bolsters to different dimensions to make an exchange more difficult and require a bit of work to do so.

-Measuring the diameter of the kingpin is a simple process, just run the outside jaws down to the outside of the kingpin and take the measurement.
+Measuring the diameter of the kingpin is a simple process, just run the outside jaws down to the outside of the kingpin and take the

+215 measurement.
 The inside of the truck bolster hole is easy to measure by using the inside jaws of the caliper.
 There is an offset that makes this measurement a bit more difficult.
 So, work the calipers around a bit to see that both jaws are against the inside of the bolster hole.

-© 2023 National Model Railroad Association, Inc. TR-1-2023 Inspection Process & Procedures.
+© 2023-2025 National Model Railroad Association, Inc. TR-1-2023 Inspection Process & Procedures.

-The bolster height requires removing the truck from the car and placing it on that re-rail section again.
+The bolster height requires removing the truck from the car and placing it on that rerail section again.
 Then place the tail of the caliper down the bolster hole until it touches the re-railer which is at rail head height and use the thumbscrew to lower the body of the caliper until it just touches the bolster nearing surface.
 Record that measurement in decimal format and then convert to 16ths of an inch.
-Being that it is to 1/16" it is a very crude measurement, but can measured exactly with your calipers and converted to fractional inch measurements.
+Being that it is to 1/16" it is a very crude measurement but can be measured more precisely with your calipers and converted to fractional inch measurements.